 - Take a hydraulic jack with a weight rating that exceeds the trailer weight and take one or two jack stands similarly rated.

 - Take a 4-way lug wrench, or a breaker bar with several common size sockets for lug nuts.

 - Take some blocks of wood 2 X 6 or 2 X 8 or other type of blocking that can be used to chock the trailer wheels, to use under the trailer tongue jack, or to help support and stabilize the jack stands if you need to use them.

 - It’s quite possible you will need to change or replace a tire.
 Take a good tire inflation gauge and an air tank that can be used to inflate trailer tires.
 If you have a small air compressor and access to electricity where the trailer is parked take the air compressor with you.
+(I have a compressor that works on 12-volts that I keep in the truck for emergencies).
 Make sure you have an air chuck that can inflate the tires.

 - It’s a good idea to take some common hand tools to make small repairs to items like the lights.

 - Take the proper hitch components necessary to safely transport the trailer.
 I will talk more about this later in the checklist, but you should have different size hitch balls and ball mounts with a drop or rise to attain the proper height.

 - Take a test light and if you know how to use a multi-meter take one along to help troubleshoot and repair any electrical problems.